 Growing up on an island exposes you to all sorts of nature.
 It’s no surprise that Jamaica’s coastline would yield some amazing dive sites.
 If you’re an avid scuba diver and lover of the ocean then I know this will appeal to you.
 I have to confess something, I used to be extremely afraid of deep water.
 I could easily say I watched one too many shark movies such as Deep Blue Sea (which still freaks me out).
 But I love the ocean so much that fears seems so small.

-The first time I dived was in Ocho Rios.
-I didn’t get too far because I was still so scared.
+The first time I dived was in Ocho Rios, I didn’t get too far because I was still so scared.
 Now that I’m working on getting certified, I can’t wait to get out into the water.
-I’ve been searching for some great dive spots around the island.
+I’ve been searching for some great dive sites around the island.
 I came across some amazing spots that I’ve been close to but never dived.

 These spots continue to rank as the best in the country and I can’t wait to explore it myself.
 Here are some of the best dives sites in Jamaica: